alexsoubeyrand/genshin/README.md

 # Context

-Genshin Impact is a video game with role playing and gacha features.
+Genshin Impact is a video game (https://genshin.mihoyo.com/fr).
 Character leveling, dungeon rewards, gacha statistics and other aspects of the game can be computed and planned.
 This project aims at providing such a support through various technologies.